kora-projects/kora-docs/mkdocs/blog/en/you-dont-need-kora-developers.md

 ---

-## One Problem, One Recommended Solution Reduces Onboarding Cost
+## One Problem, One Recommended Solution Reduces Onboarding Cost { #one-problem-one-solution }

 Frameworks accumulate complexity over time.
 Several generations of APIs remain supported, alternative programming models coexist, persistence strategies overlap, legacy configuration remains, testing styles multiply, and extension mechanisms become layered.
 For a new engineer, the problem is often not missing documentation but choosing among several valid approaches and then learning which one the